skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 </p>

 First, overall flow shows that model architecture is based on that of VAE.
-Encoder makes a latent space taking input.

 sparse distributed memory is used for stroing and retrieving large amounts of information without focusing on the accuracy but on similarity of information. - wiki